If your question is not answered below, please contact us for assistance.

 - Ensure you can receive our messages, and then ask your captain to resend the invite.

 - Sign-in and visit your MyVUL page.
-Under Messages, you'll see a link to accept the invite.
-We'd recommend you still ensure you can receive our messages, so you can get other notices in the future.
+In the "Reminders" section you'll see a link to accept the invitation.

 There are three ways:

 - Your MyVUL page, which displays all of your active teams and games.